 The creation of a new docking terminal is opposed for several reasons.
-From a logistic point of view, the common remark is that it will be necessary to create yet another mean of transportation for millions of people from the cruise terminal to the center Venice.
+From a logistic point of view, the common remark is that it will be necessary to create yet another means of transportation for millions of people from the cruise terminal to the centre of Venice.
 Cruise ships oppose this project.
 A new docking terminal would prevent companies to sell the view-of-Venice-from-above, and would spoil the investments made during the past decade to become the majority shareholder of the Venice Port.

-A further project suggests cruise ships should make use of the already existing “oil canal” or “Canale dei Petroli”, which is used since 1969 by mercantiles for reaching the industries of Marghera.
+A further project suggests cruise ships should make use of the already existing “oil canal” or “Canale dei Petroli”, which is used since 1969 by mercantile ships to reach the industries of Marghera.
 This project would require no intervention on the Venetian Lagoon, but the making instead of a new Port in Marghera and the conversion of the current Port into social housing.
-The Marghera Port would be the only location adapt for cold-ironing, or shore connection, providing enough electrical power to docked ships, making it possible for their main and auxiliary engines are turned off, dramatically cutting the cost of air pollution.
+The Marghera Port would be the only location adapt for cold-ironing, or shore connection, providing enough electrical power to docked ships, making it possible for their main and auxiliary engines to be turned off, dramatically cutting the cost of air pollution.

 We tried to provide you with plenty of information to describe the relationship between Venice and the Big Ships.
 Whichever is your position on this matter, we respect it.